kaliypsocraft/something-awesome/REPORT.md

     - Continue to reflect on ways to better security engineer and in general a better problem solver.
 ## Overall Growth
 !!! note Reflecting
-    This section summarizes the overall personal growth provided by this project.
-It encapsulates all the challenges experienced through the weekly diary to present the final output.
-The task developed a "jack of all trades, master of none" attitude; I could not double down and focus on a single concept.
+    This section summarizes the overall personal growth provided by this project, encapsulating all the challenges experienced through the weekly diary to present the final output.
+The task fostered a "jack of all trades, master of none" attitude, as I could not really double down and focus on a single concept.

-    The experience of learning various topics and then communicating that information in a form intended for teaching others was a good experience.
+    The experience of learning various topics and then communicating that information in a format intended for teaching others was enriching.

-    The rationale in not following through with the website as
+    The rationale for not pursuing the website as displayed in the initial plan was due to balancing time constraints with the overall mission.
+I felt that using a website as a medium would require unnecessary administrative time and add minimal value to my learning or the conveyance of the information.
+Therefore, I opted to use a simple Markdown format instead.

-    To sum up, this project was relatively challenging, mainly due to the wide range of skills I was required to learn.
+    In summary, this project was relatively challenging, mainly because of the wide range of skills I was required to learn.
 Balancing the development of new skills with other tasks during the academic term was an intellectually stimulating and fulfilling experience.

-    I thank the staff and other students for making this course so enjoyable! :)
+    I would like to thank the staff and other students for making this course so enjoyable! :)

 !!! info Future Improvements
      1. Upon further reflection, spending more time converting the `.html` file into a deployed website could have made the experience easier for the viewer.